 PharmaCielo sent the same statement to InsuranceNewsNet when contacted for this story.

-PharmaCielo describes itself as focused on cultivating, processing and supplying all-natural medicine-grade cannabis oil extracts to large channel distributors via its greenhouse facilities in Colombia.
+PharmaCielo describes itself as focused on cultivating, processing and supplying all-natural medicine-grade cannabis (CBD) oil extracts to large channel distributors via its greenhouse facilities in Colombia.
 The company owns a pair of properties there: nearly 30 acres worth of open-air greenhouses at Rionegro and a smaller parcel in Northeastern Cauca.

 The issue concerns press releases and statements the company officers have made regarding its progress.
 In particular, the lawsuit alleges, instances of self-dealing that went unreported to investors, along with other setbacks to properties.
 The lawsuit lists company CEO David Attard and Scott Laitinen, chief financial officer, as defendants.